giladoved/Udacity-Intro-to-HTML-CSS/README.md

-# Udacity-Intro-to-HTML-CSS
+# Udacity: Intro to HTML and CSS
-My final project for Udacity's online course Intro to HTML and CSS
+This is my final project for Udacity's online course Intro to HTML and CSS.
+It is a portfolio website that shows off some iOS apps.
+Written from scratch.
+Used: html, css and bootstrap.